f-bn/unattended-configs/README.md

 **Desktops/Laptop/Servers**

-For the desktop, laptop and server installations, Ventoy `autoinstall` feature is used to pass `user-data` (Ubuntu) or `unattended.xml` (Windows) configuration files to the respective installer.
+For the desktops, laptops and servers installations, Ventoy `autoinstall` feature is used to pass `user-data` (Ubuntu) or `autounattend.xml` (Windows) configuration files to the respective installer.

 In order to setup Ventoy `autoinstall`, we need to create a hierarchy in the **Ventoy** partition (where ISOs are stored on the USB key) by placing the unattended configurations in expected folders.
 Here the current hierarchy used for this repository: